solid silver won't tarnish but it is too soft to use for making jewelry - it could

 is harder than pure silver but the added metals also can cause discoloration or

-are due to exposure to air.
-Rust occurs when items such as those containing iron,
+rust are due to exposure to air.
+Rust occurs when items such as those containing

-combine with oxygen to form iron oxide.
-Rust eats into and deforms the iron, degrading
+iron, combine with oxygen to form iron oxide.
+Rust eats into and deforms the iron,

-of a silver alloy, for example, when the item is exposed to sulfur or hydrogen
+on the surface of a silver alloy, for example, when the item is exposed to sulfur

-sulfide in the air.
-The chemical reaction that takes place produces silver sulfate,
+or hydrogen sulfide in the air.
+The chemical reaction that takes place produces

 is the film on the surface of an item produced by chemical changes over a long